jigargosar/noc-elm-examples/notes.md

 * Start: 2nd Dec`24
 * Target: 8th Dec`24

+Overall pending target is 9 chapters with (max) 15 examples each.
+At max the project should finish in 5 months, i.e. 150 days.
+This is month of december, so project should finish, at max, in April.
+Keeping current target to end of March.

+December target is 25 examples.

 # Archived
 * started working on 1.8 Motion 101 (Velocity and Constant Acceleration)